typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

 # Note
 I haven't programmed in python in over 5 years.
 Expect to see some "what, why?
 Just, why" tier coding being done.

-# What commands I will probalby try to do:
+# What commands I will probably try to do:

 [Currently being worked on] "Hey x, say y"